“I have all of these marketing and sales systems, now what?”

 Strategic Technical Consulting

-Although we cannot share the brand name, recently, a publishing powerhouse brought us in as strategic technical consultants to help prioritize a technology stack that would drive their organization's digital transformation enabling them to build their brand presence, streamline sales processes, and empower users.
+A publishing powerhouse brought our team in as strategic technical consultants to help drive their organization's digital transformation.
+Their goal was to prioritize a marketing technology stack that would enable their organization to build brand presence, streamline sales processes, and empower users.

 Best in Breed or Best in Need?